-Jacquelyn Cobb is a reporter with The Cancer Letter.
+Jacquelyn Cobb is an associate editor and reporter with The Cancer Letter.
 She joined the publication in 2022.

 Before joining The Cancer Letter, Jacquelyn worked at Dana-Farber Cancer Institute as a research data specialist in translational gastrointestinal oncology.
 She graduated with an M.Sc. in precision medicine and biomedical technology as an Erasmus Mundus Scholar in July, 2022.